BenjaminMartinezMetaU/capstone/README.md

 - [x]  Users can log in with their Facebook account and
 - [ ]  Users can log out

-- [ ]  User submits form to set up their account with a username and other optional profile information including their email, a blurb, and portfolio to display to other users
+- [x]  User submits form to set up their account with a username and other optional profile information including their email, a blurb, and portfolio to display to other users

 - [x]  User information saves in Parse

 Account

-- [ ]  Users can see their account information including username, blurb, portfolio, and email, profile picture, date joined
+- [x]  Users can see their account information including username, blurb, portfolio, and email, profile picture, date joined

-- [ ]  Users can see other’s account information
+- [x]  Users can see other’s account information

 - [ ]  Users can have different privacy settings to keep information private from other users

-- [ ]  Users can edit their account information (except username and date joined)
+- [x]  Users can edit their account information (except username and date joined)

 Integrate basic Project Wiki software

-- [ ]  Displays a wiki page
+- [x]  Displays a wiki page

 - [ ]  Users can edit page, with changes displayed publicly

 - [ ]  Users can add to page, with additions displayed publicly

-- [ ]  Users can add text with basic text styling (header, bold, italics etc.)
+- [x]  Users can add text with basic text styling (header, bold, italics etc.)

-- [ ]  Users can add files (audio files, or images)
+- [x]  Users can add files (audio files, or images)

 - [ ]  When users add, they fill out a description form which is posted publicly to project feeds

 API & Database set up for project information

-- [ ]  Express is set up with endpoints to route to, post, and display wiki projects
+- [x]  Express is set up with endpoints to route to, post, and display wiki projects

+- [x]  Parse is set up to store wiki information
-- [ ]  Parse is set up to store wiki information and contribution posts
+- [ ]  Parse is set up to store contribution posts

 #### Week 6